A topic from the subject of Analytical Chemistry in Chemistry.

 • Measurement of pH, conductivity, turbidity, and dissolved oxygen using electrochemical probes.

-• Determination of total suspended solids (TSS) and volatile solids by filtration and ignition.
+• Determination of total suspended solids (TSS) and volatile suspended solids (VSS) by filtration and ignition.

 Biological Analysis:

-• Detection of microorganisms (e.g., bacteria, viruses) using cultivation or polymerase chain reaction (PCR).
+• Detection of microorganisms (e.g., bacteria, viruses) using cultivation, polymerase chain reaction (PCR), or other microbiological methods.

 • Assessment of microbial activity through biochemical oxygen demand (BOD) and chemical oxygen demand (COD) measurements.